 I’ve been covering the industry since 1999, always trying to get closer to the truth.
 I’ve learned from hundreds of the best.
 If you’re trying to understand telecom, I’m always happy to exchange ideas.
 If you’re in the industry and need answers, ask me.
 Our consulting rates are fair and if I can’t help you I’ll say so.
 Dave Burstein email@example.com

-5G: The Facts and the Future is probably the best current review publicly available.
+5G: The Facts and the Future 2021 is almost ready.
+It’s free.
 60 pages, loaded with data and projections.
 No hype.
-Worldwide coverage, updated weekly. tl;dr unless you’re really interested in wireless.
+Worldwide coverage. tl;dr unless you’re really interested in wireless.

 The best, fastest way for you and your team to learn the latest.
 An informed expert on call when you need answers or an outside opinion.
 A news service customized by hand for what you need.